 What Should be in a Wilderness First Aid Kit: Day Hikes

-Day hikes (trips ranging from 30 minutes to 13 hours where you don’t spend the night outdoors) require a different set of first aid provisions than many longer overnight backpacking trips.
-The biggest difference in the kit list being that you don’t usually need to account for eventualities where you’ll likely be stuck in the wilderness for days longer than you planned to.
+Day hikes (trips ranging from 30 minutes to 13 hours where you don’t spend the night outdoors) may require a different set of first aid provisions than many longer overnight backpacking trips.
+Or at least slightly fewer.
+Especially if you’ll have quick access to roads or trailheads where you can get help easily if you need it.
+The biggest difference in the day hike kit list being that you don’t usually need to account for eventualities where you’ll likely be stuck in the wilderness for days longer than you planned to.
 That said, even if you’re going on an easy, short hike on a well-marked trail, you should always come prepared with a wilderness first aid kit.
-Here’s what to stuff inside for day hikes:
+Here’s what to stuff inside on day hikes:

 - Adhesive bandages in multiple shapes and sizes